-Any person or entity, including consumers and utilities, may file a complaint with the Board concerning a potential violation involving an entity engaged in selling or distributing electricity to third parties outside its service area.
+Any person or entity, including consumers and utilities, may file a complaint with the Board concerning a potential violation involving an entity engaged in selling or distributing electricity to third parties outside its service area through the use of devices such as PEV charging stations.
 The Board will follow the procedures established in Chapter 70, article 10 and the Board's Rules of Practice and Procedure when a complaint is filed.

-Γimothy J. Texel

-Executive Director and General Counsel
+Timothy J. Texel Executive Director and General Counsel